 When Christmas is Celebrated

-Although December 25th is the date when most people celebrate Christmas, there are some other dates as well!
+Although December 25th (or the late afternoon/evening of December 24th) is the date when most people celebrate Christmas, there are some other dates as well!

 Some churches (mainly Orthodox churches) use a different calendar for their religious celebrations.
 Orthodox Churches in Russia, Serbia, Jerusalem, Ukraine, Ethiopia and other countries use the old 'Julian' calendar and people in those churches celebrate Christmas on January 7th.

 Most people in the Greek Orthodox Church celebrate Christmas on December 25th.
 But some still use the Julian calendar and so celebrate Christmas on 7th January!
 Some Greek Catholics also celebrate on January 7th.

 Advent - The Time Before Christmas

 Before Christmas, many Christians use the time of Advent to prepare themselves and get ready to celebrate the joy of Christmas, when Christians celebrate of the birth of Jesus, who they believe is the Son of God.